What Is The Ideal Air Conditioner Temperature For Electricity Savings?

 This region has a Mediterranean climate.

-It is recommended that Australians in this region set their air conditioners to 24 to 25 degrees Celsius in summer.
+The recommended air conditioner temperature for Australians in this region is 24 to 25 degrees Celsius in summer.

 Set your air conditioner’s reverse cycle heating to a pleasant 19 to 20 degrees Celsius in winter.